caseyanderson/pythonSC3/pythonSC3.md

 * `ugenGraphFunc`: a `Function` specifying how the `SynthDef`'s `UGens` interact

 The example SynthDef above is named `\sin`.
 Note: it's important to be consistent when naming SynthDef's, a `Symbol` and a `String` cannot be used interchangeably.

+The `ugenGraphFunc` dictates most of the characteristics of our `SynthDef`.
+Following along as we go through it line-by-line: